jvaneg/ARSH/README.md

 ### FAQ

-#### Why is the indentation so messed up?
-I wrote everything in notepad++ using tabs and my tab length isn't the same as github's viewer.
-In the future maybe I'll switch to spaces, but I guarantee my style isn't actually that level of illegible.

 #### Why are there so few commits?
 This project originally used SVN for source control, but I decided once it was done to put it here.

+#### Why didn't you use dynamic memory?
+I didn't use dynamic memory because normally the OS handles a lot of it and it would've been as much work as the whole game to write it myself.

 #### Will there be a sequel?
 Ok ok no one is asking this, but I've been thinking about learning Unity/UE4 by making Deputy Arsh: Colour.
 Coming soon to a theater near you!